 Annual reports help small charities to inform their supporters, donors and the wider public about their activities and financial position, and serve vital reporting and governance functions.

-Establish a timeline which plots deadlines and milestones for each stage of the report’s production.
-And look to gather and save material throughout the year for the report – photos, statements, descriptions and stories.
+Charities should establish a timeline which plots deadlines and milestones for each stage of the report’s production.
+Throughout the year, they should look to gather and save material for the report, such as photos, statements, descriptions and stories.

-You won’t be able to pre-prepare some sections – financials for example.
-But collating as much of the material for your annual report early will mean less stress for your charity later on.
+You won’t be able to pre-prepare some sections (the financials, for example), but collating as much of the material for your annual report early will mean less stress for your charity later on.

 The ACNC has developed a useful annual report template that your small charity can use.